rmcanany/HousekeeperExternalPrograms/Readme.md

 ## Requirements

-The program needs to return an integer exit code, with `0` meaning success.
+To work with Housekeeper's error reporting, the program should return an integer exit code, with `0` meaning success.
 Anything else indicates an error.
-You can optionally supply a text file, `error_messages.txt` -- in the same directory as the executable, to provide feedback to the user.
+You can optionally supply a text file, `error_messages.txt`, in the same directory as the executable, to provide feedback to the user.
 The format is given below.
+If an exit code is not issued, Housekeeper assumes success.

-Since a return value is needed, the declaration for `Main()` should be: `Function Main() As Integer`.
+Since a return value should be supplied, the declaration for `Main()` should be: `Function Main() As Integer`.
 The usual declaration, `Sub Main()`, does not return a value.

 Housekeeper launches the program as follows: